-The Herd Mentorship Program provides first-year students the opportunity to connect with alumni that will support them during their transition to college.
-Since its inception, over 450 students have been matched with an alumni mentor from one of eight different companies.
+The Bucknell University Herd Mentorship Program provides first-year students the opportunity to connect with alumni that will support them during their transition to college.
+Since its inception, in 2018 over 650 students have been matched with an alumni mentor from one of eight different organizations.

-Students are given the resources to lead the engagement with alumni mentors with support from the Center for Experiential Learning.
-Mentors help first-year students build a professional network, gain confidence in a new community, and explore different career paths.
+Participating students are given the resources to lead the engagement with alumni mentors with support from the Center for Experiential Learning.
+Mentors help first-year students build a professional network, gain confidence in a new community, and explore paths and opportunities.
 This fosters a strong connection between the current students and Bucknell alumni.
 Students are matched 1:1 with mentors at the beginning of the Fall semester (September).

 Past and current participating employers include: